 It’s no secret that pregnancy increases someone’s number of bathroom visits.
-When these trips produce little to no urine or urine that is dark in color, it could indicate severe conditions like preeclampsia.
+When these trips produce little to no urine or urine that is dark in color, it could indicate dehydration, or more seriously, preeclampsia.

 3. Proteins in the Urine (Proteinuria)

-Proteins in the urine (proteinuria), along with HBP, are the classic indicators of preeclampsia.
+If you’ve had a urine test recently and it came back with unusual results, preeclampsia might be the cause.
+Urine proteins (proteinuria), along with HBP, are classic indicators of preeclampsia.
 A urinalysis can typically detect proteinuria.

-Preeclampsia can affect the whole body—including the kidneys.
+Preeclampsia can affect the whole body, including the kidneys.
 Affected kidneys may have difficulties properly processing bodily waste.
-As a result, excessive amounts of proteins can make their way into urine.
+As a result, excessive amounts of proteins can make their way into the urine.

 2. Abdominal Pain

-Of course, perhaps the most common symptom of all is the following…
+Shockingly perhaps the most common symptom of all is…

 1. No Symptoms

-Some people experience no symptoms of preeclampsia at all.
-That means the only way for these asymptomatic individuals to detect this condition is through regular healthcare visits.
+Some people experience no symptoms of preeclampsia at all, which means the only way for these asymptomatic individuals to detect the condition is through regular healthcare visits.
 These visits should include urine tests and BP readings.

 Preeclampsia can become life-threatening if not treated properly.
-As such, it’s important for pregnant people to talk to their medical providers if they have any concerns and to attend all pregnancy wellness visits.
+As such, it’s important for pregnant people to talk to their medical providers about any concerns and to attend all pregnancy wellness visits.